Household (band): History

-With or Without rooted the band's sound in melodic hardcore and punk, and drew comparisons to Killing The Dream, Shai Hulud, Sinking Ships, and The Chariot.
+Household signed with Blood & Ink Records on June 5, 2014.
+Their first EP, With or Without, was released on September 30, 2014.
 New Noise Magazine characterized Household and their sound at the time of With or Without as "unapologetic and bursting with energy."
-Indie Vision described the release as "a mash-up of melodic hardcore, chaos, and post-hardcore" that finds its place "in the large revival of 90s style raw hardcore/metalcore, a artistic [sic] look back at a time when passion and honesty played a foundational role in a band's identity."
+Indie Vision described the release as "a mash-up of melodic hardcore, chaos, and post-hardcore" that finds its place "in the large revival of 90s style raw hardcore/metalcore, a artistic look back at a time when passion and honesty played a foundational role in a band's identity."